Importing Annotations Guide

 Images in any supported format and NIftI segmentation files.

-that provides a mapping of:
+An items list that provides a mapping of:

 Segmentation files to volumes so that segmentations are applied to correct images.